 For low-grade osteoarthritis — characterized by mild joint pain — a low potency may be sufficient.

 For rheumatoid arthritis or more severe osteoarthritis, a medium- or high-strength dose of CBD may be necessary.

 When trying CBD for the first time, it’s recommended that you start with a low dose and build up gradually over time.
+You can find your starting dose by using our CBD oil calculator.
 Once you find relief from your symptoms, you’ve found the right dose.